How To Start A Small Vegetable Garden From Scratch

 - It makes much more sense to grow what you like to eat.

 - Almost all vegetables can be grown in smaller areas.
-It is best to avoid plants that take up a lot of space (Like celery, maincrop potatoes, squashes)
+It is best to avoid plants that take up a lot of space (Like celery, maincrop potatoes, squashes).
+Check how to plant celery in a kitchen garden.

 - Choosing to grow rather expensive vegetables can help you save a lot of money.